zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/README.md

 4. Multiple <think> blocks
 5. Non-whitespace between </think> and <answer>: <think>r</think>.
 The answer is <answer>5</answer>. extractable, not strict.
 ```
+The correct answer + loose format only showed up 0.2% in the validation examples.

 #### Visual Fact Coverage
 PGPS9K provides annotated geometric clauses such as: